 Speaking of growth, the blog has now been around for 24 months, shall we take a look at the numbers?

 The real test for any blogger is that of consistency.
-As a blogger you have to consistently produce content on regular intervals if you want to have any chance of growing your audience outside of a few close family members and friends.
+As a blogger, you have to consistently produce content at regular intervals if you want to have any chance of growing your audience outside of a few close family members and friends.
 It’s both harder and easier than it looks.
 I honestly don’t think it matters whether you write 3 articles a week or 1 article a month, as long as you do this consistently.
 There are blogs that I read that produce only 1 article a month and have millions of page views a month.
 While others post 3 times a week with a fraction of that.
 The important thing to do is to find what works best for you!

 Average0,900Words per Post

 (BTW, my favorite recurring spam comment is a link to “free animal sex,” how did they know???) 🙂 😉 🙂